Skip to contents

 targetComparatorOutcomesList <- list(tcos)

 We first define the outcome of interest (GI-bleed, cohort ID 77), explicitly stating this is an outcome of interest (outcomeOfInterest = TRUE), meaning we want the full set of artifacts generated for this outcome.
 We then create a set of negative control outcomes.
 Because we specify outcomeOfInterest = FALSE, many of the artifacts will not be saved (like the matched population), or even not generated at all (like the covariate balance).
 This can save a lot of compute time and disk space.
 We also provide the true effect size for these controls, which will be used later for empirical calibration.
-We set the target to be celecoxib (cohort ID 1), and the comparator to be diclofenac (cohort ID 2).
+We set the target to be celecoxib (cohort ID 1), the comparator to be diclofenac (cohort ID 2), and the nesting cohort to osteoarthritis of the knee (cohort ID 3).

 A convenient way to save targetComparatorOutcomesList to file is by using the saveTargetComparatorOutcomesList function, and we can load it again using the loadTargetComparatorOutcomesList function.